 - What you need to do to become certified

-- The certification programs available and the exams you will need to pass
+- The exams you will need to pass

 After reading this article, you will be convinced of the benefits of being certified, not just for your career, but your family too.
 Also, you will be able to chart the path you need to follow to obtain certification.
 You will also be ready to make the decision to choose the right program to suit your career ambitions.